syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfSegmentedControl/Display-mode.md

 ## How to use font icons

-The segmented control enables the user to use font icons for the items in the data source collection.
-For this we have to first give the desired font icon and its font family using `IconFont` and `FontIconFont` properties of `SfSegmentItem` .
+The segmented control enables user to use font icons for the items in the data source collection.
+To use font icons, give the desired font icon and its font family using the `IconFont` and `FontIconFont` properties of `SfSegmentItem`.

 {% highlight c# %}